qm1004/gbdt/README.md

 gbdt
 ====

-GBDT:Gradient Boosting Decision Tree implemented by golang
+GBDT:Gradient Boosting Decision Tree implemented by golang.<br/>
+Concurrency:Implementing local cocurrent with goroutine when building single tree at each iteration.<br/>

 #Parameter
 All gbdt parameter define in config.go.